stiles/whats-my-la/README.md

 # What's My LA?

-A beautiful web app to discover your Los Angeles geography context.
-Find your neighborhood, region, police division, council district, and demographics for any address in LA County.
+A simple web app that helps users discover their Los Angeles in geographic context.
+Find a neighborhood, region, police division, council district and demographics for any address in LA County.

 **Soon the be live at**: [whatsmyla.com](https://whatsmyla.com)